 Torn CV Boot

-A second scenario of how a CV joint can fail is due to lack of lubrication.
+A second scenario of how a CV joint can fail is due to a lack of lubrication.
 This can be caused by a brittle or torn CV boot cover.
 That is the rubber cover that is connected to the CV joint casing to retain all the grease inside the boot and keep the bearings well lubricated and free of grit and dust.
 Once that boot tears and all the grease runs out is when the CV becomes vulnerable.
 It only takes a few grains of sand or dust to get inside the CV joint to cause wear and eventually failure.
 This accompanied by a lack of lubrication is another cause of the ‘clicking’ or ‘clucking’ noise you hear when the CV is dry and worn out.

 A third way a CV joint can fail is when the rubber boot becomes old and brittle due to age and wear.
 Road or off-road track debris can damage the rubber cover, causing the grease that is meant to keep the joint lubricated to leak out of the joint.

-All it takes is for some dirt, moisture or grime to enter that CV joint and it will fail sooner rather than later.
+All it takes is for some dirt, moisture, or grime to enter that CV joint, and it will fail sooner rather than later.